Greginkansas/-openhab-openhab1wiki/RFXCOM-Binding.md

 ## The RFXCOM Binding

 The binding should be compatible at least with RFXtrx433 USB 433.92MHz transceiver, which contains both receiver and transmitter functions.
+The RFXtrx433E is fully compatible with the RFXtrx433 and has in addition the possibility to transmit RFY (Somfy RTS) RF command at the frequency used by Somfy.

 ### RFXCOM binding currently supports: